-Campo Marzio is a brand that bridges the gap between fashion and the stationery industry with its colourful stylish pens, Italian leather goods and bespoke accessories.
+Campo Marzio is a brand that bridges the gap between fashion and the stationery industry with its colourful stylish pens, leather goods and bespoke accessories.
 It understands the ever changing world we live in and the demand for one of a kind products, combining the unique blend of craft, design, tradition, colour and trend into its collections.
-Campo Marzio utilises the finest leathers and materials to make outstanding products for today’s stylish individuals.
+Campo Marzio utilises the best leathers and materials to make outstanding products for today’s stylish individuals.

 Campo Marzio products are both stylish and functional, wonderfully colourful and surprisingly affordable.

 1933: The first Campo Marzio bottega opened in the heart of Rome in the district known as Campo Marzio and was instantly embraced by nobles, politicians and artists as the place for fine workmanship and unique writing instruments.